 Recognising that climate change and natural capital degradation will have impacts on economic growth and financial stability, regulators and policymakers are taking action.
 As of 2019, the PRI reported that across the world’s 50 largest economies, there have been over 730 hard and soft-law revisions supporting, encouraging or requiring investors to consider long-term value drivers, including ESG factors.
 Of these revisions, 97% were published after 2000, with more than 80 enacted in 2019 alone.

-Unfortunately, despite this recent momentum current regulations still fail to achieve the well-below 2°C Paris Agreement ambition.
-As such, the PRI warns that a forceful regulatory response to climate change, within the near term is likely, but is not yet priced into today’s markets; such an “inevitable policy response” would expose portfolio companies to significant transition risks, leaving the asset managers that invest in them at risk of negative financial impacts if they do not begin to address these now.
+Unfortunately, despite this recent momentum, current regulations will not achieve the Paris Agreement's ambition of limiting global warming to well-below 2°C. The PRI warns that a forceful regulatory response to climate change, within the near term is likely, but is not yet priced into today’s markets; such an “inevitable policy response” would create significant transition risks and negative financial impacts for portfolio companies and the asset managers invested in them if they do not begin to address these now.

 Key regulatory developments in Europe and Asia

 The Dutch Stewardship Code, developed in 2018 by institutional investor platform Eumedion, came into force in January 2019.
 Of particular interest, Principle 2 of the code states that it is critical for asset managers to “consider environmental (including climate change risks and opportunities), social and governance information (including board composition and diversity) when assessing investee companies.”

 In 2018, the European Fund and Asset Management Association revised its Stewardship Code to ensure alignment with the revised EU Shareholder Rights Directive.
 Environmental and social concerns are included in the principles’ scope.